Codepath-Sep-2017-Group-16/ShopperPro/README.md

 The following are **core** stories:

 * [ ] Requestor and Shoppers can sign up and create profile.
-* [ ] Requestor can a grocey list and publish it.
+* [ ] Requestor can create a shopping list and publish it.
-* [ ] Shoppers should be able to get a push notification on his app which contains the grocery list.
+* [ ] Shoppers should be able to get a push notification on his app which contains the shopping list.
 If the shopper chooses to accept the request, the requestor should be notified back.

 The following are **optional** stories: